home events classes publications resources join member sites FAQ

 Basic Supplies: Non-waterproof black ink (i.e., Pelikan 4001, Higgins Eternal, or Dr Ph Martin’s Hydrus Carbon Black), all sizes Brause pen nibs, one or two pen holders, pencil and eraser, 18 or 24 inch metal ruler, notebook, cotton rag, a small water jar.

-If other pens, nibs or holders are specified for a class (e.g., Engrosser’s Script), then it is not necessary to buy the Brause pen nibs on the Basic Supplies list.
+If other pens, nibs or holders are specified for a class (e.g., English Roundhand), then it is not necessary to buy the Brause pen nibs on the Basic Supplies list.

-There may be additional supplies specified by each instructor that are listed after each class description in the Fort Mason brochure.
-(Download pdf brochure for 2023)
+There may be additional supplies specified by each instructor that are listed after each class description in the FOC Classes brochure.
+(Download pdf brochure for 2025)

 Calligraphy supplies, especially Brause pen nibs, can be difficult to find.
 Call or visit your local art supply stores, such as Arch, Dick Blick and Flax.
 If they don’t have what you need, contact the calligraphy mail order vendors: